PramitChandra/Predictive-Analysis-using-Linear-Regression/README.md

-# Predictive-Analysis-using-Linear-Regression
+# Predictive Analysis using Linear Regression

+## Key Highlights

-Explored and visualized data to understand profit patterns in different industry.
-Implemented Linear Regression, including the computation of cost using the cost function and gradient descent techniques, ensuring  accurate learning parameters for the model.
+- Explored and visualized data to gain insights into profit patterns across various industries.
+- Implemented Linear Regression, incorporating the computation of cost using the cost function.
+- Applied gradient descent techniques to fine-tune learning parameters for the model.
+- Utilized NumPy for efficient data manipulation.
+- Leveraged Matplotlib for visualizing data and model predictions.

+## Tools and Libraries Used

+- NumPy
+- Matplotlib